YandLim/ID-Card-Generator-Automation/README.md

 ## ⚙️How it works
 1. The script reads employee data from a CSV file, including names, IDs, and photo paths.
-2. opens a blank ID card template image.
+2. Opens a blank ID card template image.
 3. For each employee:
     - The employee photo is opened and resized to fit perfectly into the designated area on the ID card.
     - The resized photo is pasted onto the blank template.